T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 teaching, it becomes essential when tackling a subject like this to continually question oneself:

-Am I dealing with an ethnic (bloodline of Abraham), religious (Judaism/Jewish), or spiritual
+Am I dealing with an ethnic (bloodline of Abraham), religious (Judaism/Jewish), or a spiritual

-(Christian) facet of these words?
-To this end, I try to clarify which of the three types is in view.
+(Christian; faith of Abraham) facet of these words?
+To this end, I try to clarify which of these types

 From the perspective of the ancient prophets; on an ethnic level (genealogy), Judah started as